top of page

 A 500-gallon tank is best for homes that are under 3,500 square feet and use several propane appliances like a hot-water heater, a stove, a dryer, and a refrigerator.
 If your home is larger than 3,500 square feet, you may want to upgrade to the 1,000-gallon tank.

-A 1,000-gallon tank is perfect for a larger square footage home.
+A 1,000-gallon tank is perfect for a large home with more square footage.
 You can easily heat your entire building and run all your appliances off of a 1,000-gallon tank!
 These tanks are also great for smaller businesses looking to use propane for larger commercial and industrial appliances such as fryers, steam cookers, griddles, and convection ovens.

-In short, you can answer this question yourself once you know the square footage of your building and how many appliances you will be looking to run in it.
+In short, you can answer this question yourself once you know the square footage of your building and how many appliances you are hoping to power.

 How many gallons does a 1,000-gallon propane tank hold?